bookofproofs/bookofproofs.github.io/_sources/history/18th-century/belanger.md

 6. Earned several awards and honors, including membership in the Institute of France.
 7. Established an important mathematical school in Paris focused on research and study of natural sciences.

 Born 4 April 1790, Valenciennes, France.
-Died 8 May1874, Neuilly-sur-Seine, France.
+Died 8 May 1874, Neuilly-sur-Seine, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Belanger/)